w5xd/Mfj998Rt-mods/ReadMe.md

 <p align='center'><img width='50%' src='construction-07.jpg' alt='construction-07.jpg'/></p>
 The Arduino drops down to the work surface, but the soldering happens on what is now the top of the PCB.
 <p align='center'><img width='50%' src='construction-08.jpg' alt='construction-08.jpg'/></p>
 I only soldered one or two pins on each of the three headers so I could take a peek at the other side before committing all the pins.
-Then finish soldering all the Aruduino headers to the PCB (the ones you can see in the photo below), but do NOT solder in the Arduino yet!
+Then finish soldering all the Aruduino headers to the PCB (the ones you can see in the photo below), but do not solder in the Arduino yet!
 <p align='center'><img width='50%' src='construction-09.jpg' alt='construction-09.jpg'/></p>
 <h3>Test now.
 Do not finish assembly</h3>
 Its time to try TestHarnessSketch running on my Mega.
 There are a lot of jumpers required.